AllenNeuralDynamics/ficus/README.md

   * highly flexible override setup enabling computer-specific or input-specific config overrides.
 * Store, update, and maintain multiple configs for many kinds of software in one place.
 * Configureable data store
+* Various usage patterns depending on scale
   * Pull down configs from a centralized location with a REST API and client (confierge) to handle concurrent connections
-  * OR run Ficus locally on a local folder to get all the benefits of hierarchical configs without needing to stand up a server.
+  * OR import ficus as a library and use its utility functions to manage config data distributed throughout multiple files.

 Use cases might include:
 * Maintain large configs for the same software across many rigs running that software with subtle difference between each rig.